nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 Are you trying to find your links by entering into each category to view your links?
 You might want to have an easy way to view the overview of your links.
-You can now either view the entire list of links in the category you are in, the starred links, the list of categories available, or the entire list of links in every category using the following commands.
+You can now view the entire list of links in the category you are in, the starred links, the list of categories available, or the entire list of links in every category using the following commands.